stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 $
   "Dates" times "Municiaplities"
 $
 Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municiaplities based on the Swiss official commune register @AmtlichesGemeindeverzeichnisSchweiz published in 2013.
 We constructed: $ X = {(d, m)} | d in D, m in M $ This set was then left-joined with the original storm damage records.
-For entries where no damage was raported, the fields `Extent of Damage` and `Main Process` were inputed with zeros.
+For entries where no damage was reported, the fields `Extent of Damage` and `Main Process` were inputed with zeros.
 Furthermore, due to political changes over the decades (e.g., municipal mergers), all historical municipality names were mapped to their most recent equivalent, based on the Swiss official commune register  @AmtlichesGemeindeverzeichnisSchweiz.
 As a result, the final base dataset consited of 52'399'36 rows of which:
   - 52'372'088 represented non-damage instances
   - 24'613 corresponded to small damage events
   - 1'800 were classified as medium damage